Frances Spence

-Frances V. Spence (née Bilas; March 2, 1922 – July 18, 2012) was one of the original programmers for the ENIAC (the first electronic digital computer).
+Frances V. Spence (née Bilas; March 2, 1922 – July 18, 2012) was an American physicist and computer scientist.
+She was one of the original programmers for the ENIAC (the first electronic digital computer).
 She is considered one of the first computer programmers in history.

 The other five ENIAC programmers were Betty Holberton, Ruth Teitelbaum, Kathleen Antonelli, Marlyn Meltzer, and Jean Bartik.

 Early life

 She was born Frances V. Bilas in Philadelphia in 1922 and was the second of five sisters.
 Her parents both held jobs in the education sector, her father as an engineer for the Philadelphia Public School System and her mother as a teacher.

 Bilas attended the South Philadelphia High School for Girls and graduated in 1938.
 She originally attended Temple University, but switched to Chestnut Hill College after being awarded a scholarship.
 She majored in mathematics with a minor in physics and graduated in 1942.
 While there, she met Kathleen Antonelli, who later also became an ENIAC programmer.